-2. Structural, Size and Hemispheric Differences
+2. Structural, Size and Hemispheric Brain Differences

 Females often have a larger hippocampus, our human memory center.
 Females also often have a higher density of neural connections into the hippocampus.
 As a result, girls and women tend to input or absorb more sensorial and emotive information than males do.
 By “sensorial” we mean information to and from all five senses.
 If you note your observations over the next months of boys and girls and women and men, you will find that females tend to sense a lot more of what is going on around them throughout the day, and they retain that sensorial information more than men.

 Additionally, before boys or girls are born, their brains developed with different hemispheric divisions of labor.
 The right and left hemispheres of the male and female brains are not set up exactly the same way.
 For instance, females tend to have verbal centers on both sides of the brain, while males tend to have verbal centers on only the left hemisphere.
 This is a significant difference.

 3. Blood Flow and Brain Activity

-Males, in general, are designed a bit differently.
-Males tend, after reflecting more briefly on an emotive memory, to analyze it somewhat, then move onto the next task.
+- Males tend, after reflecting more briefly on an emotive memory, to analyze it somewhat, then move onto the next task.
 During this process, they may also choose to change course and do something active and unrelated to feelings rather than analyze their feelings at all.
 Thus, observers may mistakenly believe that boys avoid feelings in comparison to girls or move to problem-solving too quickly.

-Male and female brains process the same neurochemicals but to different degrees and through gender-specific body-brain connections.
+Male and female brains process the same neurochemicals but to different degrees and through sex-specific body-brain connections.
 Some dominant neurochemicals are serotonin, which, among other things, helps us sit still; testosterone, the male sex and aggression chemical; estrogen, a female growth and reproductive chemical; and oxytocin, a bonding-relationship chemical.

 Overall, a major takeaway of chemistry differences is to realize that our boys at times need different strategies for stress release than our girls.

-[Excerpts by permission.]
+[Excerpts with permission.]